How to Break Free from the Diet Cycle

 5. Professional support: If the urge to diet is coming up often, professional support can help you notice triggers, challenge the thoughts and find confidence in non-diet food freedom.

-Remember, these moments of stress are temporary.
+These moments of stress are temporary.
 The old diet beliefs are loud but not permanent, and with time and practice, they’ll become quieter.
 Be gentle with yourself and give your body the time it needs to feel safe and secure without dieting.